piotr-machura/website/src/index.md

 Jokes on you, I have none.
 There is a link to my GitHub in the navigation bar and *that's it*.
 In fact, social media is on my **"Things I can't wait for to die"** list, along with shopping malls and gasoline powered cars.
 But, unlike the other two, social media is probably sticking around.
 Forever.

+Thank you for coming to my TED talk.